 Create helpful visuals

-If you have the artistic skills and time to do so, create helpful visuals that will help you encourage good behavior amongst students in your classroom.
+If you have the artistic skills and time to do so, create helpful visuals that will help you encourage good behavior amongst students.
 These visuals can take the form of charts, posters, or any other exciting method that you can use to keep students focused on learning objectives.

 Determine Your Reinforcements (Verbal and Non-verbal)